DC Courts' Pandemic Operations Information

 DC Courts Update - 3/25/2020 - 6pm

-The DC Superior Court will resume jury trials starting in April 2021.
+The DC Superior Court resumed jury trials in April 2021.
 If you receive a summons, you must complete the juror questionnaire within five days of receipt.
 Jurors who have qualified for service should respond to the Court’s COVID-19 Juror Questionnaire in advance of their jury service date.
 You can also request consideration of a postponement of jury service.
 The juror questionnaire may be completed on eJuror at www.dccourts.gov/jurorservices or sent to the Jurors Office by eFax at 2028790012 [at] fax2mail.com, by email at jurorhelp [at] dcsc.gov, or by mail in the postage-paid summons packet.

 For more detailed information, please visit the Jurors webpage and/or contact the Jurors Office in any of the following ways: